JOB APPLICANT- PRIVACY NOTICE

 HOW WE COLLECT INFORMATION

-We collect your information during the recruitment process directly from you or from a recruitment agency or background check provider where these are used
+We collect your information during the recruitment process directly from you (namely through our TribePad online application process) or from third parties.

 Information we receive from third parties:

-We may sometimes collect information from third parties such as:
+We collect information as appropriate to each applicant from third parties such as:

 Information about how you use our website and apps:

-We will also collect certain information about how you use our website and apps such as application tracking systems and the devices that you use to access them.
 Our website may include links to third party websites, plug-ins and applications.
 By clicking on those links or enabling these connections you may allow third parties to collect or share data about you.
-We do not control these websites and are not responsible for their privacy notices.
+We do not control these websites and are not responsible for their privacy policies.
 Please ensure that you read the privacy notices on any such external websites.